bioasp/caspo/docs/usage.rst

 Intervention scenarios
 ^^^^^^^^^^^^^^^^^^^^^^
 The intervention scenarios are specified as an *input file* of the **caspo control** command.
 This file points to an assignment of a set of species.
 There are two types of scenarios: SC, for the condition and SG for the goals.
-An scenario means that given the states of the conditions specified in the column SC, the goal species will have to have the value specified in the SG column.
+An scenario means that given the states of the conditions specified in the column SC, the goal species must have the value specified in the SG column.
 The "1" value means that the species is set to "on" (active), and the "-1" means that the species is set to "off" (inactive).

 .. csv-table::
    :header: SC:a,SG:f,SG:g